 Marketing automation can determine which content, offers, channels, topics and types of marketing programs are delivering not just new customers, at what cost, but also can determine which programs and variables are driving customers who stay longer and spend more.

-Marketing automation provides a number of data points to improve marketing ROI and drive customer loyalty and retention.
+Automation provides a number of data points to improve marketing ROI and drive customer loyalty and retention.

 - Marketing effectiveness overall: marketing automation allows you to measure the effectiveness of marketing ROI overall.
 You can see key performance indicators such as program budget, results, offer performance, leads generated and deals closed.
 These call all then be tied back to retention rate and spend levels by various customer segments.